viljami/ruuvi-home/PLAN.md

 ## Development Workflow

 ### 1. Local Development

 - Use Docker for local development to simulate the Raspberry Pi environment
-- Docker Compose to run all services (InfluxDB, Mosquitto, your Rust app)
+- Docker Compose to run all services (TimeseriesDB, Mosquitto, your Rust app)
 - Hot reloading for faster development

 ### 2. Testing

 - Unit tests for individual components
 - Integration tests for the full system
 - Mock MQTT server for testing without real hardware

 ### 3. CI/CD with GitHub Actions

 - Automatic testing on push
 - Build artifacts for Raspberry Pi (cross-compilation)
 - Deployment scripts for pushing to your Raspberry Pi